guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 early in life of the patients and cause severe symptoms.

 Right now the process is quite bleak.
-Patients meet with a doctor, run some tests, are sent home, some more tests are run, the see another doctor, home again...
+Patients meet with a doctor, run some tests, are sent home, some more tests are run, then see another doctor, home again...
 This can go on for 15 years without definitive answers.

 However using sequencing you have the possibility of finding out the root cause